Springs-DSA/neighborgoods-rs/README.md

 Tickets - Individual user transactions (so "Borrowing Ticket" instead of "Borrowing request", because that's just confusing). internal use only.
 Posting - Catch all term for all core actions for Users.
 Node - An individual server running a neighborgoods instance.
-Admin - A User with additional responsabilities of hoasting a node, moderating it, adding new Users, watching for problems and requesting additional features from developers.
+Admin - A User with additional responsibilities of hosting a node, moderating it, adding new Users, watching for problems and requesting additional features from developers.